-10. Whistleblowing
+Whistleblowing

 Please adhere to CELT's whistleblowing policy.
-The whistleblowing governor is: Sarah Karkeek

-In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
-In this situation you could contact:

-NSPCC Whistleblowing helpline: 0800 028 0285
+In the event that you do not feel able to follow CELT's whistleblowing policy including speaking to CELT central staff, Trustees and Members as outlined in the policy, and remain concerned you must discuss your concerns with an appropriate independent body.
+In this situation you could contact: NSPCC Whistleblowing helpline: 0800 028 0285 is available as an alternative.

-11. Key Safeguarding Roles and Responsibilities
+Key Safeguarding Roles and Responsibilities